 Periodically, you’ll encounter a safe level, featuring lots of cooking supplies for you to stock up on healing items.
 Use these levels to take a breather and make sure you grab everything you can so you’re well-equipped.
 Remember, if you die, you restart at the beginning of the last checkpoint (either one, 13, or 17, depending on how far you’ve made it).

-Once you complete the 23rd floor, you’re rewarded with a max level Master Sword, capped out at 60 damage, along with a fancy new beam attack — and you no longer need to recharge it.
+Once you complete the 23rd floor, you’re rewarded with a max level Master Sword, capped out at 60 damage, along with a fancy new beam attack.
 This challenge is absolutely tough, but it’s worth your time since the benefits are so great.